 There are a lot of Education Companies offering free subscriptions due to school closings.
-This list is very detailed, but it provides a lot of options to keep your children’s brains active.
-They also have a >Facebook group where you can share and chat with others about curriculum and things to do.
+There is a search function, allowing you to find resources by topic and grade level/age appropriateness.
+They also have a Facebook group where you can share and chat with others about curriculum and things to do.

 Crowdsourced resources, ideas, and links from around the web to promote quarantine sanity for families.
 Most of the virtual links and learning are FREE or low cost as we know a lot of families are struggling balancing finances, major shifts in schedules and routines, and work during this time.

 Are you confused by the terms used during coding?
 Check out this glossary to learn what words like "bug" and "packet" mean in the coding world.

 This is a nonprofit with the mission to provide free, world-class education for anyone, anywhere.
 Check out their YouTube Channel and subchannels, such as >Khan Academy Kids and >Khan Academy Espanol, for tutorials and fun videos.

 Turning the Pages: Iowa Library for the Blind and Print Disabled